|

 commonly adopted by the western publishers have not been set up in Chinese

+legal publishing.
 A current awareness services, another important part of the legal information

 structure, should be accentuated.
 In addition to the initial efforts of Law-Online and Chinalawinfo